localkush/font-converter/README.md

 ## License

-This script is provided as-is under the MIT License.
+This script is provided as-is under the GPL-3.0 license.